tensorflow/gnn/tensorflow_gnn/docs/guide/graph_tensor.md

 Congratulations, you have now understood the basic structure of a GraphTensor!

+If you want to progress rapidly to training a first GNN model on your data, you can stop here and continue with the introduction to TF-GNN's [Runner](runner.md), which is an end-to-end training pipeline that comes with a pre-configured GNN model.

-If you want to define your own model and/or understand what happens under the hood, you can read
+If you want to define your own model and/or understand what happens under the hood, you can read the following in parallel:

+  * the end-to-end example (to be written),
   * the guides that cover its techniques in more depth:
       * the rest of this doc about GraphTensor,
       * the [modeling guide](gnn_modeling.md) for information about creating